fweiss/jcr-workbench/README.md

 Unfortunately, this application was not developed with TDD or BDD.
 Is is currently manually tested.

-There were several challenges: learning JCR and Swing, and not having a suitable Swing UI testing framework at the beginning, and - admittedly - wanting something that worked.
+There were several challenges: learning JCR and Swing, not having a suitable Swing UI testing framework at the beginning, and - admittedly - wanting something quickly that worked.

 ## Background information